wolfrum/manuscript-test/manuscript/chapter-03.md

-This is chapter 3 on a new branch
+This is chapter 3 on a new branch.
+This is the situation where I want